Writing

 This is your chance to leave an impression.
 The story is winding up, and your characters will have learned something or be changed because of what they’ve endured over the course of the narrative.

 The key to a great short story ending is not overstaying your welcome.
-Once the climax has been reached, you want to wrap things up.
+Once you have reached your story’s climax, you want to wrap things up.

 If you’ve left a lingering question by the end of the climax, the ending is where you tie the narrative together and provide clarity.
 If you’ve made a structural choice in your story, like a flashback or a leap of time, the ending is where all that confusion gets cleared up, and the narrative linearity is returned.